 Your place at the Event

-- You understand you are required to pay a non-refundable registration fee of £15 to obtain a place for this Event.
+- You understand you are required to pay a non-refundable registration fee of £15 to obtain a place for physical events.
+Virtual events are FREE.

 - You understand that your place cannot be transferred to any other person.

 - You understand that if for any reason you have to withdraw your charity place, we are not able to automatically defer this to the following year and you will not be entitled to a refund of the registration fee.

 - You understand that, if for whatever reason, the Event is cancelled you will not be entitled to a refund of the registration fee.

 - You agree that all funds you raise in connection with the Event shall be raised using lawful methods and in compliance with any guidance provided by the Stroke Association to you in advance of the Event or given on our website.

 - You agree that all funds raised shall be for the benefit of the Stroke Association only and held on trust for the Stroke Association.

 - You understand that you have a legal responsibility to ensure that all funds raised in connection with the Event are paid to us.
 We ask that you do this as soon as possible, but in any event within four weeks of the date of the Event and that you adhere to the ‘Paying in your fundraising’ guidelines on our website.
 You may not deduct any costs unless otherwise agreed with the Stroke Association.